 Some useful ideas include:

-• Install large cabinet and drawer pulls for arthritic hands.
+- Install large T-bar handles for cabinets and drawers for arthritic hands.

-• Use drawers or roll-out shelves in kitchen to make retrieving items easier.
+- Use drawers with roll-out shelves or sliding cabinet baskets in the kitchen to make retrieving items easier.

 With careful thought and preparation, sensible design elements can be incorporated with little effort.
 The payoff will be when you are able to continue living comfortably and safely in your log home for a long time to come.